ilyasergey/YSC2229/source/week-11-bst.rst

    :width: 700px
    :align: center

-Specifically, in the last case we first transplant ``y`` and its right child ``x`` and then make ``r``, the former right child of ``z`` to be the right child of ``y``.
+Specifically, in the last case we first transplant ``y`` with its right child ``x`` and then make ``r``, the former right child of ``z`` to be the right child of ``y``.
 After that we simply transplant ``y`` to the place of ``z``.